TB-ML/tb-ml-containers/docs/contribute.md

 $ docker push jodyphelan/simple-rif-rf:latest
 ```

-# Step 4 - Add your container to TB-ML-Containers (optional)
+## Adding your container to TB-ML-Containers

 If you want to publicise your container you can add it to this website to improve its visibility.
 To do this you just have to fork [this repo](https://github.com/TB-ML/tb-ml-containers).
 After this, you should add a markdown file to the appropriate location `/docs/containers/prediction` for prediction containers or `/docs/containers/preprocessing` for preprocessing containers.
 The markdown file should contain a few variables that are defined at the top of the page in yaml format.
 In particular, for prediction containers they need: